 Close monitoring is important but if it is ultimately well-managed, epilepsy need not be a hindrance for affected children or adults to lead happy and normal lives overall.

 As such, much medical attention has been given to it although diagnosis has been traditionally difficult for it.

 Anyone can equally be at risk of having epilepsy regardless of gender, socioeconomic status, or age.

 Family history, head injuries, stroke, dementia and seizure symptoms in childhood can all be considered risk factors to epilepsy.

 Some children have it as kids and then outgrow it; meanwhile, others have to maintain their condition for a lifetime.

-Typically, a neurological exam and blood test is conducted to check for starters.
+A thorough neurologic exam is the first step to diagnosis, and routine blood tests might be carried out.
 Additional tests can also include electroencephalogram (EEG) or magnetic resonance imaging (MRI) technology.

-The two common modes of treatment include anti-seizure medication and surgery for severe cases that require physical intervention in the brain.
+The two common modes of treatment include anti-seizure medication.

 Adverse medication reactions include suicidal tendencies and depression, too, and may need a reconsideration or recalibration of medication dosage by a medical expert.

-Surgery is usually recommended when medications are not enough and the cause of the seizure is localized in a well-defined region in the brain.
+Surgery is recommended only when medications are not enough and the cause of the seizure is localized in a well-defined region in the brain.